 The suggested items in the Select items to filter by drop-down menu display the first 15 records in the attribute table.
 Enter text in this field to search for other items in the table.

 - Click Setup layer to set up the layer for use in analysis and reports.
-See Set up a layer for instructions.
+See the Set up a layer section below for instructions.

 Use variables from added layers